Lindsay Lohan: Fashion

-Lohan has been the face of Jill Stuart, Miu Miu, and, as well as the 2008 Visa Swap British fashion campaign.
+Lohan has been the face of Jill Stuart, Miu Miu, and the 2008 Visa Swap British fashion campaign.
 She was also the face of Italian clothing company Fornarina for its Spring–Summer 2009 campaign.
-Lohan has a long-lasting fascination with Marilyn Monroe going back to when she saw Niagara during The Parent Trap shoot.
-In the 2008 Spring Fashion edition of New York magazine, Lohan re-created Monroe's final photo shoot, known as The Last Sitting, including nudity, saying that the photo shoot was "an honor."
-The New York Times critic Ginia Bellafante found it disturbing, saying "the pictures ask viewers to engage in a kind of mock necrophilia. ... [and] the photographs bear none of Monroe's fragility."
+Lohan has a fascination with Marilyn Monroe dating to when she saw Niagara during The Parent Trap shoot.
+In the 2008 Spring Fashion edition of New York magazine, Lohan re-created Monroe's final photo shoot, known as The Last Sitting, including nudity, and called the shoot "an honor".

-In 2008, Lohan launched a clothing line, whose name 6126 was designed to represent Monroe's birth date (June 1, 1926).
-The line started with leggings, before expanding to a full collection, covering 280 pieces As of April 2010.
-In January 2009, she appeared as a guest judge on Project Runway.
-In September 2009, Lohan became an artistic adviser for the French fashion house Emanuel Ungaro.
+In 2008, Lohan launched a clothing line, 6126, whose name represents Monroe's birthdate (June 1, 1926).
+The line started with leggings before expanding to a full collection, covering 280 pieces As of April 2010.
+In January 2009, Lohan appeared as a guest judge on Project Runway.
+In September 2009, she became an artistic adviser for the French fashion house Emanuel Ungaro.
 A collection by designer Estrella Archs with Lohan as adviser was presented in October, receiving a "disastrous" reception, according to Entertainment Weekly and New York.
 Lohan left the company in March 2010.
-She appeared in the January–February 2012 issue of Playboy magazine, in a shoot inspired by a nude pictorial of Marilyn Monroe from the first issue of the magazine.
-Editor Hugh Hefner said Lohan's issue was "breaking sales records."
+She appeared in the January–February 2012 issue of Playboy magazine, in a shoot inspired by a nude pictorial of Marilyn Monroe from the magazine's first issue.
+Editor Hugh Hefner said Lohan's issue was "breaking sales records".

 In 2020, Lohan designed and released a jewelry line in collaboration with UK-based boutique brand Lily Baker.
-In 2022, she launched a limited edition sneaker collection in collaboration with activewear brand Allbirds.
+In 2022, she launched a limited-edition sneaker collection in collaboration with activewear brand Allbirds.
+In 2023, Lohan designed a line of ocean-themed nursery accessories in collaboration with Nestig.

 Hospitality

-In October 2016, Lohan opened her first nightclub, in collaboration with Dennis Papageorgiou, named Lohan Nightclub, in Athens, Greece.
-In May 2018, she opened a beach resort on the Greek island Mykonos and later her second resort in Ialisos Beach, Rhodes.
+In 2018, she opened a beach resort on the Greek island Mykonos and later her second resort in Ialisos Beach, Rhodes.

 Digital

-In December 2014, the free-to-play video game app Lindsay Lohan's The Price of Fame was released for the iOS and Android operating systems.
-In June 2017, Lohan launched a lifestyle site called Preemium, which subscribers could access for $2.99 a month.
+In 2014, the free-to-play video game app Lindsay Lohan's The Price of Fame was released for the iOS and Android operating systems.
+In 2017, Lohan launched a lifestyle site, Preemium, which subscribers could access for $2.99 a month.

-In October 2021, Red Arrow's Studio71 revealed they had signed Lohan to host and launch a new podcast.
-It was then announced the podcast would be titled The Lohdown with Lindsay Lohan, which premiered in late April 2022.
+In 2021, Red Arrow's Studio71 revealed it had signed Lohan to host and launch a new podcast.
+It was then announced the podcast would be titled The Lohdown with Lindsay Lohan.
+It premiered in April 2022 and ran until September of that year.